Numerical Computations For Operator Axioms: Introduction

 \section{Introduction}

-In \cite{Ref1}, we distinguish the limit from the infinite sequence.
-Then in \cite{Ref2}, we define Operator Axiom to extend the traditional real number system.
-Operator Axiom has shown typical features as follows:
+In \cite{Ref1}, we distinguished the limit from the infinite sequence.
+In \cite{Ref2}, we defined the Operator axioms to extend the traditional real number system.
+In \cite{Ref3}, we promoted the research in the following areas:

-1. The logical calculus provides a uniform frame for arithmetic axioms.
-Based on the same logical calculus, small number system can import new axioms to produce big number systems.

-2. Consistent binary relation are the nature of number systems.
-The order relation and equivalence relation of each number system is consistent, so all numbers of each number system are layed in fixed positions of number line.

-3. The number systems equate number with operation.
-The number `1' and various operators compose all numbers through operation.
-Any number except `1' is also an opertion.
-For example, the number ``$[[1+[1+1]]----[1+1]]$" derives from the operation of the number ``$[1+[1+1]]$", the number ``$[1+1]$" and the real operator ``$----$".
-So operator distinguishes different number systems and is the foremost component of number system.

-4. Operator Axiom produces new real numbers with new operators.
-While producing new real numbers in arithmetic, the new operators certainly produce new equations and inequalities in algebra.
-So Operator Axiom not only extends real number system, but also extends equations and inequalities.